 Students will receive a refund of the course fees minus the course withdrawal processing fee (refer to the Fees Section) if they withdraw from the course within 30 days of the course start date.
 Do not return the learning resources.
 A refund is not granted to students who withdraw 30 days after the course start date.

-As the core courses will challenge students in areas of study that will most likely be unfamiliar to them, these two courses will be graded on a pass/fail basis.
+As the core courses (MAIS 601 and MAIS 602) will challenge students in areas of study that will most likely be unfamiliar to them, these two courses will be graded on a pass/fail basis.
 The rationale for pass/fail grading is to challenge students to risk working in integrated studies areas and to undertake assignment topics they might not consider if their performance was graded on a percentage (or Alpha) basis.
-All other courses will be graded using the following grade conversion alphabetic scale.
+All other courses will be graded using the Alpha/4.0 grading scale.

 Information effective September 1, 2018 to August 31, 2019.